TIGER-AI-Lab/LongRAG/README.md

 ```

 ***Preprocess Wikipedia data***
-We are planning to release this data on huggingface too, stay tuned!
 After cleaning the Wikipedia raw data, run the following script to gather more information.
 ```bash
 sh scripts/process_wiki_page.sh